Physics-50/Module-3/docs/superweak2.md

 <img src="images/x_vs_L_offset.png" alt="basic setup" width="400" style="display: block; margin-left: auto; margin-right: auto; width: 80%;" />

 Nevertheless, it is useful to do a very quick "back-of-the-envelope" check to make sure that your value for wavelength is roughly in the range you'd expect (600-700 nm).
 Go back to the data you collected last week.
 Pick a single value of $$x$$ and $$L$$ and check whether the value of $$d \frac{x}{L}$$ lies within the range you expect for the wavelength.
+(Hint: the wavelength of red light ranges from 620nm-700nm.)

 ## Why we measure $$x$$ over a range of $$L$$ values